Frequently Asked Questions

 What should I do when I get my SUN Bucks card in the mail?

-Follow the instructions that came with your SUN Bucks card and set up your PIN.
+Follow the instructions that came with your SUN Bucks card and set up your Personal Identification Number (PIN).
 Then your card can be used to buy food in most grocery stores and farmer's markets.

 How do I change my PIN?